WooSeokLee99/BGD-loss/README.md

 To address the challenges of poor-quality raw data and imperfect GT labels, we propose a boundary-aware loss function based on Gaussian distance.
 The proposed loss function encourages the model to produce smooth and structurally consistent boundaries by comparing the boundary regions of the prediction and GT after Gaussian smoothing.<br>
 <br>
-Instead of directly computing pixel-wise distances between boundary points, the method approximate distance value through Gaussian-blurred boundary maps, which stabilizes training under noisy supervision and degraded document conditions.
+Instead of directly computing pixel-wise distances between boundary points, the method approximates distance value through Gaussian-blurred boundary maps, which stabilizes training under noisy supervision and degraded document conditions.

 ## Challenge - Raw Data